adrianveen/SQL_Project/cleaning_data.md

 - correctly formatting dollar amounts
 - removing duplicate product or sku value, or unused sku values
 - cleaning up the product name and category name to remove additional characters or prefixes/additional words
+- dropping unused columns (ie. all NULL) or columns with insignificant values

 Queries: